aayush1036/housing-rent-prediction/deployment.md

 ```
 cd housing-rent-prediction
 ```
-10. Create credentials.txt and store the password in it as it was not cloned because of gitignore file
+10. Create config.json and store the database details in it as it was not cloned because of gitignore file

 11. Create an environment and configure it
 ```